J.T. Page Jr.

 Two young American tourists, Carmen and Cubby, arrive at a mysterious church in present-day Austria.
 They meet Otto, their tour guide, who leads them to the Silver Chapel.
 There he weaves an enchanting story involving knights, intrigue, and true love.
 Otto takes their imaginations on a journey to twelfth-century Europe during the High Middle Ages, a decade after the end of the First Crusade.
 Princess Margarethe and Theo first meet as children when her father, King Johann, grants knighthood to Sir Josef, Theos father.
 The children are immediately drawn to each other despite the difference in social class.
 When Theos parents are tragically killed, Margarethe swears to love him forever but is that true?
 Can their love survive even though they are destined to never marry?
 Carmen and Cubby have countless questions as the story unfolds, but Otto is always happy to explain and instruct.
 He tells tales of war, marriage, birth, death, and chivalry as Margarethe and Theo are constantly kept apart.
 Assassins abound, cultures collide, and the Knights Templar make their presence felt in sometimes surprising ways.
 Margarethe and Theo vow eternal loyalty, no matter the sacrifice.
 But will they get their happy ending or remain resigned to the duties of differing stations?
 Welcome to the new and timeless story of The Kingdom Queen.

-A fictional collection of Sherlock Holmes stories based on one or more newspaper articles and features Sherlockian authors.
+Mr. Holmes’s Neighborhood is a fictional collection of Sherlock Holmes stories based on a “neighborhood” theme.
 It is published by The Crew of the Barque Lone Star.
 The Crew and other Sherlockians have contributed to a number of volumes that showcase their talents in pastiches, limericks, and essays.
 This volume provides another collection that spans the gamut of creative works.
-Joe’s contribution, “A Singular Discovery,” goes back to the gangster era of 1930’s Chicago.
-It features both real-life and favorite characters involved in solving multiple notorious crimes and even addresses the creation of the Broadway musical Chicago.
+Joe’s contribution, “The Neighbour in 221C,” involves a longtime friend of Holmes whose actual name is Eric Weisz.
+It features a special narrative, a copy of a letter from 1908, and a surprise ending coupled with a poignant revelation.

 News!

 I just had a new short story published as part of a collection.
 Mr. Holmes's Neighborhood.
-See the listing above and visit Barnes & Noble
+See the listing above and visit Barnes & Noble.

 🔎 “The plot thickens.”